Enabling WEB GUI on both the 5760 and 3850 Platforms

 In this section you will setup AAA configuration.

-Step 15 Configuring AAA settings for 802.1x WLAN-Under Configuration tab, choose Security.
+Step 15 Configuring AAA settings for 802.1x WLAN—Under the Configuration tab, choose Security.

-Step 16 Radius Server Configuration-Expand Radius Tab and Click New
+Step 16 Radius Server Configuration—Expand the Radius tab and click New

-Please enter the ISE/Radius server information as shown below.
-Once done, Click Apply.
+Enter the ISE/Radius server information as shown below and then click Apply.